redbtc/node-red-contrib-kraken/README.md

 ## Usage

 This is a Kraken API client node.
-It makes API requests by sending msg.payload data to the specified API endpoint and outputs the response data as msg.payload.
+It makes API requests by sending `msg.payload` data to the specified API endpoint and outputs the response data as `msg.payload`.

 ### Configuration